norcams/docs-enduser/docs/terraform-part3.rst

-Notice that we now use implicit iteration over the number of entries listed in the "allow_from" variables, which are empty lists in :ref:`variables-tf` but are properly defined in :ref:`local-tfvars`.
+Notice that we now use implicit iteration over the number of entries listed in the "allow_from" variables, which are empty lists in :ref:`variables-tf` but are properly defined in :ref:`terraform-tfvars`.

 Let's take a look at the security group rules defined for HTTP and MySQL access: